vmware-tanzu/tanzu-framework/addons/README.md

 While most use cases clusters should be created by just creating a Cluster object and TKG components will create an opinionated cluster with packages and configurations we support customizing configurations and packages.
-OEM distributors of TKG should create their own TKr package that confirms to their majority use cases so that end users need not go down the path of customizing.
+OEM distributors of TKG should create their own TKr package that conforms to their majority use cases so that end users need not go down the path of customizing.

 ### Options for customizing